Table of Contents

+Table of Contents**

 Neither implementation of the client/server protocol has any third-party dependencies.
 However, if you need SSL support, verify that your Python installation has been compiled using the OpenSSL libraries.

 By default, EL8 and Debian 10 supports TLSv1.2 and later when the policy level is set to DEFAULT.
 To support TLSv1 and TLSv1.1, the policy needs to be changed to LEGACY.
 This means that a default EL8/DEB10 setup cannot make connections with TLSv1 and TLSv1.1 using the C-extention.
 Other platforms may change their default behavior in the future.

-The TLSv1.0 and TLSv1.1 connection protocols are deprecated as of Connector/Python 8.0.26 and support for them is subject to removal in a future version.
+The TLSv1.0 and TLSv1.1 connection protocols are deprecated as of Connector/Python 8.0.26 and support for them was removed in Connector/Python 8.0.28.

 Python terminology regarding distributions: